shreeshailaya/C-DAC-Notes/Core Java/README.md

 ```

 # 9/7(Collections)
+### Utility Classes
 - It is collection of objects
 - You can add any object to collection
 - Base of collection is lies on set interface
-- Collection is interface has some methods add,remove..etc
+- Collections is interface has some methods add,remove..etc
-- Collection is extended to List, Set and Queue
+- Collections is extended to List, Set and Queue
 - In list duplicate are allow

 ### Iterator method for ittration data from collection

-**** // Collection upto
+**** // Collection upto Reversion

 #### Collection freame work
 - Types of collections classes